ampproject/amphtml/extensions/amp-story-panning-media/amp-story-panning-media.md

 Specifies the level of zoom.
 The default is 1.
 This corresponds to the image fitting the viewport with [`layout=fill`](https://amp.dev/documentation/guides-and-tutorials/learn/amp-html-layout/?format=stories).
+A higher value scales the image up (zooms in).
+A lower value scales the image down (zooms out).

 ### lock-bounds (optional)